Feature

 Seminars and tutorials

 The terms seminar and tutorial are often used interchangeably.
-Generally, these involve learning in smaller groups, in a classroom-style setting, with someone leading the session such as a course tutor.
+These often involve learning in small groups.
+They happen in a classroom-style setting with a session leader, such as a course tutor.

 Students are often asked to present on a topic followed by questions and discussion.
 You will normally need to read material before attending and come well-prepared.

-Seminars and tutorials are a great way to explore topics in more depth and get to know your fellow students and course academics.
+Seminars and tutorials are a great way to explore topics in more depth.
+You'll also get to know your fellow students and the academics teaching the course.

 Workshops

 Some courses may also include practical workshops covering different research methods.
-These workshops provide hands-on experience and allow students to apply the concepts they have learned in a practical setting.
+These workshops provide hands-on experience.
+You'll be able to apply the concepts you've learnt in a practical setting.

-In addition to research methods, workshops may also focus on teaching students technical skills that are relevant to their field.
+You'll also find workshops which teach you relevant technical skills.
 These skills could include programming languages, data analysis tools, or software applications.

 Fieldwork

-Fieldwork is important aspect of some courses.
-It usually involves dedicated time away from lectures and tutorials to do research in a real-world setting.
+Fieldwork is an important aspect of some courses.
+It usually requires dedicated time away from lectures and tutorials.
+You use this time to do research in a real-world setting.

 For science courses, it might involve going to a location to collect samples for research.